jcushman/perma/install.md

 You can do the same thing for `celerybeat` and `celery_background`.

-Finally, you can run the tests like this:
+You can run the tests like this:

     (perma)vagrant@perma:/vagrant/perma_web$ fab test

 (You may have to answer "yes" to two questions about deleting the test database the first time you run the tests.)

+If you want to send a pull request, consider installing our git hooks before committing:

+    (perma)vagrant@perma:/vagrant/perma_web$ fab dev.init_repo

+This will add symlinks to `.git/hooks` to run the hooks in `services/git_hooks`.
+These perform tasks like making sure that requirements.txt is updated if requirements.in changes, and making sure that code passes our flake8 linting requirements.

 ## Install